 North Carolina State University’s Graduate School is committed to enhancing the diversity of its graduate programs.
 The Visit NC State Program is designed to offer prospective graduate students, and particularly those interested in the Ph.D., an opportunity to visit our campus, at no cost, to learn more about current research of our faculty and graduate students, and to experience the quality of our graduate programs.
 The next Visit NC State Program will be from November 26-28, 2023.

 - Interact with world-class faculty in your interested discipline and research interest

 - Network with current graduate students and other prospective students

 - Engage administrators on strategies for submitting a competitive application and how to secure funding

 - Be exposed to research opportunities

 Prospective graduate students must possess a strong academic profile for the program they are interested in visiting.
 Much weight is placed on prior research experience and the letter of recommendation.
 Applicants must have a minimum GPA of 3.25.

-- Visit NC State Program Application
+- Visit NC State Program Application (Available in July 2023)

 - Statement of Interest (500 words or less directed towards your graduate program of interest that indicates your research and/or professional interest and why you want to pursue these interests at NC State University)